getappmap/archive-action/README.md

 ## Requirements

-The `archive-action` needs to run AFTER your test cases have executed to build and save an AppMap archive to the GitHub build asset repository.
-Your application will need AppMap libraries and configuration files created in the project, or you will need to use the [`install-action`](https://github.com/getappmap/install-action) to setup AppMap before your test cases run.
+1. Your project must be configured to run tests with AppMap enabled. [`getappmap/install-action`](https://github.com/getappmap/install-action) is a companion GitHub Action that can be used to do this automatically.
 For more information about how to setup AppMap in your project [review the official AppMap Documentation](http://appmap.io/docs/analysis/in-github-actions).
+2. `getappmap/archive-action` needs to run AFTER your test cases have executed, so that there will be AppMaps for it to process.

 ## Inputs